5T33Z0/OC-Little-Translated/11_Graphics/GPU/AMD_Radeon_Tweaks/README.md

 ### Addendum: SSDT vs. Device Properties vs. macOS Ventura

-I've noticed that the SSDT for the RX 580 doesn't work as expected in macOS Catalina and beyond.
-In my tests, the performance didn't improve much and power consumption wasn't optimized as well – around 100 Watts in idle seems too high, imo.
-Also, the `AGPMController` was loaded even without the `DAGPM.kext`, so that's not really a requirement.
-Same for `AGPM.kext` by Pavo-IM.
+I've noticed that SSDT-RX580 doesn't work as expected in macOS Catalina and beyond.
+In my tests, the performance didn't improve noticeably and power consumption wasn't optimized as well – around 100 Watts in idle seems too high, imo.
+Also, the `AGPMController` was present without injecting `DAGPM.kext`, so that's not really a requirement (same applies to `AGPM.kext` by Pavo-IM).

 So I've gone through the whole thread (90+ pages) looking for a solution.
-On Page [35](https://www.tonymacx86.com/threads/amd-radeon-performance-enhanced-ssdt.296555/page-35#post-2114578) and following, I found Device Properties which worked: improved performance with lowered power consumption (around 70 Watts in idle instead of 100).
+On Page [35](https://www.tonymacx86.com/threads/amd-radeon-performance-enhanced-ssdt.296555/page-35#post-2114578) and following, I found another approach which injects the data via Device Properties, improving performance and power consumption (around 70 Watts in idle instead of 100).

-I created plists for both Clover and OpenCore (`RX580_Clover.plist` and `RX580_OC.plist`).
+I've added plists for both Clover and OpenCore.
 You can copy the included properties to the corresponding section of your config.
 Ensure that the PCI paths match the ones used in your system (use Hackintool to verify).
+Disable/delete the SSDTs and DAGPM.kext when using this method.

 The Device Properties work fine in macOS Catalina up to Monterey, but in Ventura, the Orinoco Framebuffer I am using for the RX580 is not loaded even though it is present in the `AMD9500Controller.kext`.
 Needs further investigation.